-A recent study of 17,808 children and adolescents found healthcare professionals might be missing a chance to diagnose overweight and obese kids and educate them on healthy eating and exercise.
+A recent study of 17,808 children and adolescents found health care professions might be missing a chance to diagnose overweight and obese kids and educate them on healthy eating and exercise.
 A total of 34 percent were found to be overweight or obese.

 “Extremely obese children have higher, but still insufficient, rates of diagnosis and health education.
 Nutrition and exercise education are not prevalent throughout all age groups,” said authors.